 Use a smart charging app or device - manage your charging the smart way, and keep your battery in the best condition possible.

 Take advantage of free charging - Some supermarkets, like Tesco, and even some car parks still offer free charging for the duration of your stay.

 Keep your battery cool - Most electric vehicles have a lithium battery, which doesn’t like to overheat.
 Avoid charging in direct sunlight if you can and store your electric car in a car port or garage when it’s really hot, if you have one.

 Consider solar on your roof - If your car is at home during the day, installing PV panels or other renewable technology is one of the greenest and cheapest solutions out there.
 Prices of solar panels have dropped considerably in the last few years, so it's work getting a quote now even if you've ruled solar out in the past.

 Read up on solar: Are solar panels worth installing?

-- Maintain your vehicle - As for any vehicle, even a small bit of maintenance, like checking your tyre pressures, can make a difference to your range!
-You'll usually find the recommended pressures on the inside of the car when you open your door.
+- Maintain your vehicle - As for any vehicle, even a small bit of maintenance, like checking your tyre pressures, can make a difference to your range.
+You'll usually find the recommended pressures on the inside of the car door.